Nuclear Disarmament & Public Health

 The Health and Humanitarian Case for Nuclear Disarmament

 Physicians and health professionals are leaders in advocating for public health solutions to growing nuclear weapons dangers in our world today.
-A medical response to a nuclear attack would be inadequate—any use of nuclear weapons would have devastating health, humanitarian and environmental consequences.
+Any use of nuclear weapons would have devastating health, humanitarian and environmental consequences.

 Physicians and health professionals warn that a meaningful medical response to any use of nuclear weapons would be impossible.
 We can’t prepare for nuclear war, we must prevent it.